Ervin Malakaj

 Dr. Malakaj specializes in late-18th- to 21st-century German media and cultural history.
 His research focuses on 19th-century literary cultures, film studies, queer studies, and humanities as well as language learning advocacy.

 Dr. Malakaj’s first book, Anders als die Andern (McGill-Queen’s University Press, 2023), concerns the aesthetics of mourning at the core of Richard Oswald’s infamous early queer melodrama.
-The monograph is part of a broader research arc concerning pre-1933 queer German cultural practice, which also includes a monograph in progress on early queer media theory and occult cultural practice tentatively titled Divinatory Cultural Techniques: Queer Media Engagement, 1900–1933.
+The monograph is part of Dr. Malakaj’s broader research arc concerning pre-1933 queer German cultural practice, which also includes a monograph in progress on early queer media theory and occult cultural practice tentatively titled Divinatory Cultural Techniques: Queer Media Engagement, 1900–1933.

 Following the publication of a personal essay on living with trauma, Dr. Malakaj began writing a book of essays provisionally titled, Tetka Theory: A Queer Life in the Bosnian Diaspora.
 The book theorizes tentative epistemologies as vital resource for navigating life in the queer Bosnian diaspora.
+Once completed, the book will mark the starting point for a long-term research project on the aesthetic practices of the queer Balkan diaspora.

 In 2016, Dr. Malakaj co-founded the international scholarly collective “Diversity, Decolonialization, and the German Curriculum” (DDGC) and is member of its steering committee.
 Together with Regine Criser (University of North Carolina, Asheville) he co-edited the volume Diversity and Decolonization in German Studies (2020, Palgrave).
 Dr. Malakaj also serves as a co-editor of DDGC’s official blog and is part of a number of DDGC initiatives, including the DDGC Mutual Aid Network.